Korhrob/minishell/README.md

 ## Builtins
 We check our first arg in process structs string array and compare it to defined strings for builtin commands, then return an enum for the specific builtin command (or -1 if command is not a builtin).

-!!!NOTE: TODO!!!
-If the runtime has more than 1 pipe, all the commands should be executed in child processes.
+If the runtime has more than 1 pipe, all the commands are executed in child processes.
-Only the last builtin in the pipe should execute.
-If there are no pipes, handle builtins in the parent and non builtins in child.
+If there are no pipes, handle builtins in the parent and non builtins in a single child.

 ## Signals